NaserJamal/rooq/README.md

 # Rooq

+STILL UNDER DEVELOPMENT, NOT RECOMMENDED TO USE NOW

 Rooq is a wrapper on Flake8 that uses GPT-4o mini to automatically fix code to pass Flake8 tests.

 ## Installation